 - Learn to identify birds in flight by recognizing flight patterns, wing shapes, and other characteristics that are unique to each bird's type of flight.

-- Provide more nutritious, healthy food for birds to fuel their flights, particularly during peak migration seasons when birds are flying long distances in short periods.
+- Provide more nutritious, healthy food for birds to fuel their flights, particularly during peak migration seasons when birds are flying long distances in short periods and natural foods may be scarce.

 - Conserve safe, suitable habitats along migration flyways to provide birds with resting areas along the top migration routes, especially for critical species.